TerraCycle curbside recycling for hard-to-recycle trash

 Clothing & other textiles

-Textiles are separated by fabric type, then shredded, and recycled into raw material.
+Textiles are separated by fabric type, shredded, and recycled into raw material.
 Natural fiber textiles like cotton are turned into "shoddy," or insulation.
-Synthetic and mixed fiber textiles are used as filler for products such as mattresses, pet bedding, and sports equipment.
-Metal is mechanically separated and is sent for metal smelting and can be used to produce a variety of metal products.
+Fully synthetic fiber textiles are mixed with other plastics to make recycled plastic blends.
+Textiles that are made of mixed fibers are used as filler for products such as mattresses, pet bedding, and sports equipment.
+Metals are sorted, smelted, and formed for use in secondary metals manufacturing.

 Food & drink pouches

-Materials are shredded and then cleaned to remove residual product or other contaminants.
+Materials are shredded or densified and, if necessary, cleaned to remove residual product or other contaminants.
 Clean plastics are mixed with other plastics to make recycled plastic blends.

 Water filters